sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - **Inconsistent:** Different libraries may have very different APIs.
 - **Lack of documentation:** it’s less accessible because we need to look for each library separately.

-It would probably take me less time to write many of these microlibraries myself than to choose a decent one on npm.
-But then I’d need to write tests, types, comments… and the idea of writing my own utility function doesn’t seem so attractive anymore.
+It would probably take me less time to write many of these microlibraries myself than to choose a decent one on npm, but then I’d need to write tests, types, comments… and the idea of writing my own utility function doesn’t seem so attractive anymore.

 I try to choose microlibraries from a few developers I trust: mainly [Luke Edwards](https://www.npmjs.com/~lukeed) and [Sindre Sorhus](https://www.npmjs.com/~sindresorhus).